Lucas Fitzgerald: Reception

 For his portrayal of Lucas, Major was nominated in the Best Bad Boy category at the 2009 All About Soap Awards.
 In 2013, he received a nomination for Best Daytime Star at the Inside Soap Awards.
 A writer for Holy Soap stated Lucas' most memorable moment was when he felt responsible for Bridget Parker's death after Johnno Brewer sabotaged the Parkers' car.
 They said "It led to a guilt-stricken Lucas trying to flee Ramsay Street".

 A Daily Record reporter observed that Lucas' relationship with Elle was becoming more epic than "Doctor Zhivago, Romeo and Juliet or The Thorn Birds.
 They branded it a silly storyline because they were "clearly mad for each other" but "too stubborn to let each other know it."
 After Lucas discovers Dan has given Sam his savings, a writer for the publication said "Even Lucas, who's hardly a moral compass you could steer by, is disgusted by his brother's actions."
 Of the character's reaction to receiving a large inheritance, a writer for the paper said "It's hard to find any sympathy with Lucas at the minute - he's suddenly rolling in money, but he'd rather not have it.
 Get a grip man!"
 In July 2011, Anthony D. Langford from AfterElton revealed that he had seen some comments from people thinking that Lucas and Chris should be paired up.
 Langford believed that there was not a hint of romance between the two characters and stated that he liked Chris and Lucas's mentor and mentee relationship as it is.

 Cameron Adams of the Herald Sun said Lucas went to "some rather extreme lengths" to win over Emilia when he posed naked with a toolbox for her.
 A columnist for All About Soap said that Lucas showing Emilia his "birthday suit" was a "bonkers plan".
 They called him desperate and said he had gone to "extreme lengths".
 They added that he could not convince them that he is laid-back with a naked display and quipped that Emilia is a "lucky (ahem) lady."
 Claire Crick from the same publication commented on Lucas' baby drama, saying "Here at All About Soap, we'd love to see him be a dad (and get a hair cut – but that's a whole other matter entirely!) – you never know, he and Vanessa could even make a go of things and be a family!"
 Crick's colleague Kerry Barrett wrote "Lucas is a loser, right?
 Only cares about fast cars and faster women?
 Not any more.
 Vanessa's changed him."
 Barrett added that due to Vanessa's presence Lucas had decided to "grow up and concentrate on being a dad!"
 Dianne Butler, writing for news.com.au, branded Lucas "one of the nicest neighbours but one who should never gamble with anything other than buttons."
+In 2015, a Herald Sun reporter included Lucas' return in their "Neighbours' 30 most memorable moments" feature.